jigx-com/jigx-docs-examples/docs/Components/charts.md

 Chart data is structured in a way that makes it easy to display.
 To understand how to create the YAML for a chart in Jigx Builder let's look at the data in various formats and how you can use the data in Jigx.

-- Let's start with the financial data per quarter for three years from a **Microsoft Excel **table, as shown below:&#x20;
+- Let's start with the financial data per quarter for three years from a **Microsoft Excel** table, as shown below:

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/UcOTckXGJkUjlVRuGnuFp_c-exceldata.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/UcOTckXGJkUjlVRuGnuFp_c-exceldata.png" size="80" width="1126" height="342" position="center" caption="Excel data table" alt="Excel data table"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/UcOTckXGJkUjlVRuGnuFp_c-exceldata.png" size="80" position="center" caption="Excel data table" alt="Excel data table"}

 - Next we map out the same data in Jigx [Dynamic Data]() in[ Jigx Management](https://docs.jigx.com/data).
-Notice that the data is exactly the same as the Excel data.&#x20;
+Notice that the data is exactly the same as the Excel data.

 ![Dynamic Data table](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/jZg3JrV65OcMvWRhadDqA_c-dd-data.png "Dynamic Data table")

 - The same data can also exist in a **JSON** file.
 Using the *Download* button at the top-right of the Data-finance-data table shown above will download the data into a JSON file.
 The JSON is shown below.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/dz517cISeRt0lkq-Y5v7y_c-json.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/dz517cISeRt0lkq-Y5v7y_c-json.png" size="80" width="710" height="886" position="center" caption="JSON data" alt="JSON data"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/dz517cISeRt0lkq-Y5v7y_c-json.png" size="80" position="center" caption="JSON data" alt="JSON data"}

 ## Using the data in YAML

 Now that you have your data you can convert it into the YAML needed for the charts.
-The data can be used as a static datasource or a dynamic datasource.&#x20;
+The data can be used as a static datasource or a dynamic datasource.

 ### YAML - Static data

-Using the *finance-data.json* it was easy to convert the data into YAML as shown below.&#x20;
+Using the *finance-data.json* it was easy to convert the data into YAML as shown below.

 :::CodeblockTabs
 static-data